Bachelor of Arts in Sociology Online

 Students work in agencies related to their prospective careers (e.g., legal services, urban planning, polling bureaus, corrections, probation offices, counseling centers, social work agencies, etc.).
 Students should obtain the permission of their advisor before registering for an internship and then register through the Career Services/Internships office.
 Six credits of internship are permitted: three credits will count for sociology concentration major credit (SOC 375) and the other three for sociology elective credit (SOC 475).

-Ranked #4 among the “Top Performers on Social Mobility” in U.S. News & World Report's Best Colleges Rankings and the highest-ranked liberal arts college in the report, 2023
+Ranked #1 in “Top Performers on Social Mobility” in U.S. News & World Report’s Regional Colleges in the North Rankings, 2025.

 Request more information